oceanprotocol-archive/predict-eth/examples/real-time-raw-mas-emas.md

 This example presents the predictive power of 'Open', 'High', 'Low', 'Close' and 'Volume' for 1 hour intervals of ETH price.

 Relevant information:
-- The script is automatic and is executed in real UTC time.
+- This script is executed in real UTC time.
 - It uses 500 datapoints (the ccxt limit per query)
 - Data includes weekends and full 24h days.
 - The same analysis is conducted in three scenarios: real unaltered data, MA and EMA data.